tubemogul/puppet-aptly/README.markdown

 ##### `with_sources`

-Mirror the sources or not.
+Mirror the sources packages or not.

 Default: `false`